Environmental Politics & Policies

-Political Science 3480, Fall 2012
+Political Science 3480

-Instructor: Dave Robertson, 801 Tower
+Instructor: Dave Robertson

-and I will arrange other times to fit your schedule.
+Office 347A SSB; Office Hours: Tuesday & Thursday 11:00-12:00, 2:00-3:00; I will arrange other times to fit your schedule.

 2. Our Contract.
-By enrolling in this course, you and I have agreed to a contract with each other. l'll work hard to be prepared, enthusiastic, fair and respectful of every student and their opinions.
+By enrolling in this course, you and I have agreed to a contract with each other.
+I'll work hard to be prepared, enthusiastic, fair and respectful of every student and their standpoint.
 I'll be accessible and try my best to return graded materials after no more than a week.
 By enrolling in the class, you've agreed to (1) attend every class, (2) to participate by asking questions and joining in class discussions, and (3) reading the assigned material and completing assignments on time.